Setting up a small Project

 The Python interpreter can be used in two ways:

-1. Writing a file with code in it, which then gets processed by the interpreter.
+- Writing a file with code in it, which then gets processed by the interpreter.

-2. Entering an interactive session (called REPL) with the interpreter and issuing the commands one-by-one with direct feedback.
+- Entering an interactive session (called REPL) with the interpreter and issuing the commands one-by-one with direct feedback.

 In practise you will often use the first option for code you intend to keep and the second to experiment around.
 Many tools also allow you to also continue with an REPL after procesing a file.

-Way 1: Running Python from a file
+Way 1: Running Python from a file¶

 To write a Python file, any plain-text editor is sufficient (although having a dedicated tool for Python is extremely helpful).
-Python files themselves are plain text files with the ending .py.
-To run them, most tools have a dedicated button, that looks like a play-button.
-Alternatively you can pass them into the python command on the command line.

 Don’t forget to save any changes before running the file or Python will not see the current version.

-Way 2: REPL
+Way 2: REPL¶

 The abbreviation stands for Read user input, Evaluate, Print result, Loop to the first step.
 It describes an interaction that feels like an text-chat with a computer.

-Many tools offer a Python console window for that purpose or you can run the command python (without any added parameters) on the command line.
+Many tools offer a Python console window for that purpose or you can run the command python

 ipython

-There is also a tool called ipython available for the command line which is quite more comfortable than the regular python command when doing REPL.
+There is also a tool called ipython available for the command line which is quite more comfortable than the regular python

 Now you!